 Ah, menopause.
 Gotta love it.
-That inevitable time in a woman’s life where estrogen production slows and hormones start to shift.
-During the period known as perimenopause - the year following a woman’s last menstrual cycle - a woman’s body and mind may undergo several changes that leave her feeling discombobulated and somewhat divorced from who she used to be.
-Did you know, however, that in addition to well-documented menopause symptoms such as menopause insomnia and hot flashes, menopause can also affect skin health?
+That inevitable time in a woman’s life where oestrogen production slows and hormones start to shift.
+During the period known as perimenopause, a woman’s body and mind undergoes changes that can leave her feeling discombobulated and somewhat divorced from who she used to be.
+Did you know, however, that in addition to well-documented menopause symptoms such as menopause insomnia and hot flashes, menopause can also directly impact skin health?

-Menopause may cause changes to your skin for a few reasons.
-First, your body stops producing as much collagen, meaning that the elasticity and ‘plumpness’ of your skin will likely suffer.
-This, combined with the dryness caused by the dip in estrogen, can cause saggy skin to develop around the neck, jaw, cheeks and mouth, and fine lines and wrinkles to develop.
+The gradual depletion of oestrogen throughout perimenopause means skin is less nourished and your once bright, bouncy skin can soon become dry, irritated and itchy.
+The body also stops producing as much collagen, meaning that the elasticity and ‘plumpness’ of your skin will likely suffer.
+This, combined with the dryness caused by that dip in oestrogen, can cause saggy skin to develop around the neck, jaw, cheeks and mouth, and fine lines and wrinkles to develop.

 Both inside and out.
-Perimenopause often causes dry skin because a reduction in the amount of estrogen circulating throughout your body results in reduced oil production and thus drier, less hydrated skin.
+Perimenopause often causes dry, itchy skin because a reduction in the amount of oestrogen circulating throughout your body results in reduced oil production and thus drier, less hydrated skin.

 The first step is to drink, drink, drink.
 You cannot hope to achieve hydrated skin on the outside if you do not start by increasing your intake of H2O.
 You need to be aiming for an absolute minimum of eight glasses of water per day - filtered if possible.
 You may also consider increasing the amount of hydrating fruit such as watermelon that you consume and cutting back on caffeinated beverages and alcohol, both of which can be dehydrating and detrimental to skin health.